BiDAlab/UWF4DR-Benchmark/src/prepare_splits/README.md

 - **Task 3 - Diabetic Macular Edema (DME) Identification**: `prepare_split_task_3.py`

-Each script applies the corresponding split definition file from `data/splits/` and resolves the correct image paths from the locally available UWF4DR dataset folders.
+Each script applies the corresponding split definition file from `data/splits/`, reads the official ground-truth annotations, and resolves the correct image paths from the locally available UWF4DR dataset folders.

 ---